neuroscout/neuroscout/docs/faq.md

 ### Is this service free to use?

 Yes!
 Note, however, that Neuroscout is a web-based engine for fMRI analysis specification; at the moment, we don't provide free computing resources for the execution of the resulting analysis bundles.
+Analyses can be run on Google Colab and a demo notebook is provided [here](https://colab.research.google.com/github/neuroscout/neuroscout-cli/blob/master/examples/Neuroscout_Colab_Demo_NoMount.ipynb).

 ### I plan to publish results I've obtained using Neuroscout, how do I cite?